September 30, 2023

-But Clayton South has as extraordinary footnote in the history of our city; it is also the site of Australia's largest mass UFO Sighting.
+But Clayton South has as extraordinary footnote in the history of the city, one that has also brought it global attention.
+It is the location of Australia's largest mass UFO sighting.

-April 6, 1966 seemed a typical autumn day for the teachers and students heading into the two local schools, Westall High and Westall State school, the adjacent primary.
-Nothing seemed out of the ordinary, a day like any other.
+April 6, 1966 started as a typical day for the teachers and students heading into Westall High and the adjacent Westall State primary school.
+Classes began as normal at 8.30am.

-All of a sudden, something unusual appeared in the sky.
-An object, a silver-grey disk or saucer, moving slowly over the school, heading south.
+Around 11.00am, something extraordinary happened.
+An object, a silver-grey disk or saucer, was suddenly seen in the sky; it was moving slowly over the school, heading south.

 'We were out playing sport on the oval.
 One of the kids yelled out, "Look!
 Look up in the sky!
 It's flying saucers!"
 And i remember we all looked up and it really was; a flying saucer.'